Guitarheroua/boardgames-translations/FoggyIsland/language/en/ComponentsAndTerminologyPage.md

 ### Adjacent Tiles

-Adjacent Tiles in the game are tiles, that locate side by side horizontaly and verticaly (but not diagonally).
+Adjacent Tiles in the game are tiles, that locate side by side horizontally and vertically (but not diagonally).

 > Example: Adjacent tiles marked with red shields on the picture